palantir/tslint/README.md

 * `labelpos` enforces labels only on sensible statements.
 * `maxlen` sets the maximum length of a line.
 * `noarg` disallows access to `arguments.callee`.
 * `noconsole` disallows access to the specified properties on `console`.
 Property configurations are comma-delimited.
-For example, the configuration "noconsole: log, debug, warn" disables `console.log`, `console.debug` and `console.warn`.
+For example, the rule option "log, debug, warn" disables `console.log`, `console.debug` and `console.warn`.
 * `noconstruct` disallows access to the constructors of `String`, `Number`, and `Boolean`.
 * `noempty` disallows empty blocks.
 * `oneline` enforces an opening brace to be on the same line as the expression preceding it.
+The rule option `"check-whitespace"` ensures preceding whitespace before the brace.
 * `quotemark` enforces consistent single or double quoted string literals.
 * `radix` enforces the radix parameter of `parseInt`
 * `semicolon` enforces semicolons at the end of every statement.